mayhmemo/mayhmemo/README.md

 ### <div align="center">Front-End Dev, looking forward to new technologies. <br>Not working remotely since 2004 🚀</div>

-- 🔭 Currently working on a personal project (WeShort & OnionSubs Website)
+- 🔭 Currently working on a personal project (Bubble - RSS Reader)

-- 🌱 Currently learning more about React
+- 🌱 Currently learning more about FastAPI

 - ❓ Ask me about anything related to HTML, CSS and JS